Top 10 Best Sites

 Is it the sudden opportunity for a quick fling, or is it an indicator of trouble in the relationship?

-A new study published in the Journal of Sex Research found those who report a decreased satisfaction with their partner are more likely to cheat.
+A study published in the Journal of Sex Research found those who report a decreased satisfaction with their partner are more likely to cheat.